brianscan14/XYfitness/README.md

 ### Run project locally:

-Using a suitable IDE (this project used Gitpod), the requirements for running this project are:
+Using a suitable IDE (this project used Gitpod), the below requirements are what are needed for running this project:

 **[PIP](https://pip.pypa.io/en/stable/installing/), [Python 3](https://www.python.org/downloads/), [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)**